-A. \\Inclusionary Fee.
-Adopt a new inclusionary housing fee for all new single family housing construction and additions \\The Town will complete a nexus study and develop an inclusionary housing fee for single family development and additions.
+A. Inclusionary Fee.
+Adopt a new inclusionary housing fee for all new single family housing construction and additions.
+The Town will complete a nexus study and develop an inclusionary housing fee for single family development and additions.
 The fee will provide an option to provide affordable deed restricted ADU or JADU on-site in-lieu of paying the fee.
+Town of Atherton 2023-2031 Housing Element - DRAFT

 Funds generated by this fee will be used to support affordable housing in Atherton which may include an ADU rental program and supporting affordable housing development in the Town.
 The Town will develop a program on the use of funds.

-A. Time frame for implementation: Within one year of Housing Elementation: adoption the Town will establish the fee and a program for the use of funds.
-Concurrently with the Housing Element adoption.
+Timeframe for implementation: Within one year of Housing Element adoption the Town will establish the fee and a program for the use of funds.